marcinsuski/monthly-calendar/README.md

-# monthly-calendar
+# Monthly Calendar

-js monthly calendar
+Monthly calendar made with vanilla JS.
+For further development as an app for workout schedules.